 In September 2017, a 40KEuro NWO Take-off (phase 1) project will commence.
 The project allows me to make steps towards founding a start-up, uCrowds, which will bring our crowd simulation software to the market.
 This start-up will offer a software engine for simulating crowds in big infrastructures, events or computer games.

 Some main steps of the project include expanding the team with an entrepreneur, confirming the value proposition, writing a market plan, attracting customers, and maintaining our software.
-If you are an enthusiastic and skilled entrepreneur who is active in one of our markets segments, please don't hesitate to contact me.

 The crowd simulation engine

 Technology Foundation STW finances excellent technical and scientific research and promotes activities for the application of research results in accordance with its mission.
 Under the motto: “Technology seeks user”, STW has set up the valorisation instrument Demonstrator.
 A Demonstrator project facilitates the introduction of a technology to the market. — www.uu.nl/en/news/utrecht-crowd-simulation-software-enters-market